Interstate 74 in Ohio: Future

 The second route was eliminated due to opposition regarding a key part of its completion: a $366.2-million highway that would need to be constructed near Mariemont and Newtown (terminuses: Red Bank Road/Wooster Pike intersection and Bells Lane).
 Total costs would have been $809.1 million ($62 million per mile (62 e6$/mi/km)).
 Improvements to existing roads have been proposed instead.

 The Norwood Lateral (SR 562) would need to be reconstructed in order to become part of I-74.
-It needs the following: a third travel lane in each direction (two each currently), overpasses that would need more vertical clearance (16 ft minimum), upgraded ramp extensions at interchanges (1200 ft), and shoulders that might need more width.
+Here are the possible and/or most likely needs: a third travel lane in each direction (two each way currently), overpasses requiring more vertical clearance (16 ft minimum), upgraded ramp extensions at interchanges (1200 ft), and shoulders of more width.
 There are highways with shoulder widths of 4 and 8 ft, however; so this might not be a serious issue.
 This problem could be resolved through Congress if they wanted to designate the Norwood Lateral as a future segment of the Interstate Highway System.